5G Interfaces Explained

 Xn interface

 The Xn interface connects NG-RAN nodes to each other.
-It is split into Xn-C for signaling and Xn-U for user-plane forwarding support.
+It is the main inter-gNB coordination interface in 5G and is split into Xn-C for signaling and Xn-U for user-plane forwarding support.

 Open the Xn interface deep dive for the inter-gNB view.